Getting through Christmas in a cost-of-living crisis

 Black Friday, Cyber Monday and all kinds of other special offers are much anticipated in the run-up to Christmas.
 Ads are plastered across billboards, shopfronts, as well as our TVs, radios and social media, urging us to take advantage of big deals and super savings.

-Yet, Which have recently reported that six months before Black Friday, 85% of the items had been the same price or less expensive.
+Yet, Which? have reported that six months before Black Friday, 85% of the items had been the same price or less expensive.

 At this time of year, it’s so important to do your own research, rather than taking retailers at their word.
 If there’s something you know you want to purchase, have a look at prices a few months before to compare.
 It’s also worth hunting around different retailers to find the best deal.